careinamo/canaima-backend/API_DOCUMENTATION.md

 ### Overview

 The Credit Notes module provides REST API endpoints for managing B2B credit notes (adjustments, allowances, and credits) for invoices.
 All endpoints are namespaced under `/orgs/{orgId}/credit-notes` and scoped by organization.

+**Credit Limit Integration:** Creating a credit note increases the client's `accumulatedDebt`.
+The system prevents credit note creation if it would cause `accumulatedDebt` to exceed the client's `creditLimit`.

 ### Endpoints Table